top of page

 Self-regulation is essential for managing emotions, behaviors, and thoughts in alignment with personal goals and values.
 This blog post explores the significance of self-regulation, strategies to develop it, and the interconnectedness of sensory, emotional, and behavioral regulation, all through a neurodiversity-affirming lens.

-Sensory regulation involves managing sensory input from the environment.
-For individuals with sensory processing differences, such as those with Autism Spectrum Disorder (ASD) or ADHD, sensory regulation is crucial for maintaining emotional and behavioral control.
+Sensory input regulation involves managing sensory input from the environment.
+For individuals with sensory processing differences, such as those with Autism Spectrum Disorder (ASD), Giftedness, ADHD, or twice exceptional (2e), sensory regulation is crucial for maintaining emotional and behavioral stability.
 Sensory dysregulation can lead to overwhelming emotions and difficulty concentrating, which can hinder self-regulation.

 Strategies to improve sensory regulation include: